China Dream Trip August 2016

 I came back from China a much calmer, more well balanced person.
 Situations that might have resulted in arguments or just general negativity now bring on compassion.
 And if I am brought to the darkness of anger I'm immediately embarrassed and sorry.

 I've had a couple moments where I'm positive an immortal is present.
 Words of encouragement from people I've never met from out of the blue or just a simple look in the eyes of a passing stranger.
 I know, that sounds nuts.
 But the overwhelming rush of emotion in these situations and the sense of peace that consumes me after it's passed are very powerful.

 My friends have sensed profound change in me as well but I realize I'm very much a work in progress.
 I'm already on the list for the next China trip as is another Tai Chi student from my school.
 I'm still getting used to the new me, but I like the changes so far.

-Fees for cancellation are as follows:
+Fees for cancellation initiated by trip member are as follows:

-1. if cancellation notice is received before midnite Dec.
-31, 2011 - $300. fee.
+1. if cancellation notice is received before midnight Dec.
+31, 2015: $400. cancel fee.

-3. If cancel between Feb.
-12, 2012 and departure date of trip, full trip cost is owed and forfeited (NO REFUND on land or air).
-Also why it is essential you get trip insurance.
+4. If cancel AFTER May 12, 2016 (date full payment balance is due): the FULL trip cost is owed and forfeited.(NO REFUND on land or air, regardless of reason.
+Which is why it is essential you get trip insurance).

-We will supply you with a reliable and inexpensive travel insurance option (or you can choose your own).
+7. We will supply you with a reliable and inexpensive travel insurance option (or you can choose your own).
 Check the terms and conditions of the issuer of your travel insurance policy as they are defined in the policy's cancellation clause, which outlines your coverage, its limitations and exclusions.
 Usually written medical excuse from doctor or proven death in family are accepted.